vranystepan/container-basics/pt2/04_periodically_running_job.md

 even in other (non-PHP) stacks.

 Even I'm using this for some infrastructure tasks like backups of self-managed services.
 It just works.
+But please read the documentation in order to get some details about the guaranties you have with this resource.

 ---